 Can you and your sales team explain to customers why your business is different from the competition and why this matters to them?

-Here are some tips for incorporating your unique differences into your sales and marketing strategy.
+Here are some tips for incorporating your unique differences into your sales and marketing strategies.

 1. Examine your company’s personality and what it means to your customers.
 Very few businesses can sell and survive on a price alone.
 And even if your business operates in a saturated and highly competitive market, there are always facets of your business that can make you stand apart from your competition.